Published on May 1st, 2017 | by Bobby Mathews0

 ‘Miss Elizabeth’ Remembered

-And then on May 1, Luger called 9-1-1.
+On May 1, Luger called 9-1-1.
 Hulette had become unresponsive while the couple had dinner together.
-Transported by ambulance to Kennestone Hospital, Hulette–known to a generation of wrestling fans as ‘Miss Elizabeth,’ manager and associate of acts like Randy Savage, Hulk Hogan, Ric Flair, and Luger–died on this date 14 years ago.
+Transported by ambulance to Kennestone Hospital, Hulette–known to a generation of wrestling fans as ‘Miss Elizabeth,’ manager and associate of acts like Randy Savage, Hulk Hogan, Ric Flair, and Luger–died on May 1, 2003.
 She was only 42 years old.
 At the time of her death, Hulette’s blood alcohol level was 0.29, more than triple the legal limit to drive in Georgia.
 Her death was ruled an accidental overdose.
 During the ensuing investigation into her death, Luger was arrested and charged with 13 felony counts of possession of a controlled substance (GHB), and one misdemeanor count of distribution of dangerous drugs.
 Luger pleaded guilty to the charges a little less than two years later and received a sentence of five years probation, random drug screening, and a $1,000 fine.

 A former Miss Kentucky who graduated from the University of Kentucky with a degree in communications, Elizabeth entered the wrestling business through Angelo Poffo’s ICW.
 From there, she and Savage met and fell in love.
 Eventually, the WWE came calling, and Miss Elizabeth became a humanizing element to Savage’s over-the-top Macho Man.
 You can read about their doomed relationship here: RANDY AND LIZ – The True Tragic Story Behind Wrestling’s Greatest Fairytale.